mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 That meant I had to mold the configuration files to my existing setup.

 _compile_commands.json_ requires one entry for every file in the project.
-It is usually automatically generated using another tool such as [Bear](https://github.com/rizsotto/Bear).
+It is usually automatically generated using another tool such as [Bear](https://github.com/rizsotto/Bear) or [CMake](https://cmake.org/).
-I wanted to avoid using _compile_commands.json_ because I couldn't use any of the existing tools to create it.
+I wanted to avoid using _compile_commands.json_ because I didn't think I could use any of the existing tools to create it.
 My project structure is fixed, and all files compile with the same options.
 It seemed that this is the ideal case for a _.clangd_ style configuration.

 ## .clangd
 My first attempt was to place a _.clangd_ file in the root of my project.